MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/maintain-managed-solutions.md

 ![Solution version compatiblity](media/crm_v9.0_solution_compatibility_chart.png)

  As additional update rollups or service updates are applied to CDS for Apps, solutions exported from organizations with those updates cannot be imported into organizations which do not have those updates.
-More information: [Introduction to Solutions: Version compatibility](introduction-solutions.md#BKMK_VersionCompat).
+More information: [Introduction to Solutions](introduction-solutions.md).

  The `<ImportExportXml>` root element uses a `SolutionPackageVersion` attribute to set the value for the version that the solution is compatible with.
 You should not manually edit this value.